-“There has been a shortage of qualified, skilled welders in the maritime industry, but it has been at its worst during this pandemic—shipyards all around the nation are competing for the same small skilled labor pool.
-However, by being able to launch our own inhouse welding training program, we can look within and empower our existing team with skills and certifications they can quite frankly take anywhere with them,” said Todd Roberts, president of MGBW.
+“There has been a shortage of qualified, skilled welders in the maritime industry.
+However, with our new welding training program, we will be able to empower our existing team with skills and certifications they can take anywhere,” said Todd Roberts, president of MGBW.

-MGBW employs a variety of trades necessary, ranging from welders to pipefitters to build and repair the variety of commercial, government and private vessels that they service.
+MGBW accommodates multiple trade workshops necessary to build and repair the variety of commercial, government and private vessels they service.
 However, finding skilled tradesmen is a struggle in the maritime industry.
 With the challenge of competing against other shipyards, construction, and aerospace industries for welders, it is a challenge to find welders with the certifications for its niche projects.

 Bellini offered this advice to those who may be interested in welding, “This is an industry that is always changing.
 There is good money to be made in welding, but you must be diverse in your skillset.
 Go to trade school, keep learning, and be open to doing things outside of just welding.”

-MGBW has also applied the MARAD grant to new variable air compressors which will increase efficiency by placing them in more locations throughout the yard.
+MGBW will also apply the MARAD grant to new variable air compressors which will increase efficiency by placing them in more locations throughout the yard.
 The improvements in technology will lead to a higher level of productivity for multiple operations, such as grinding, sanding and grit blasting.
-Due to their constant speed design and ability to provide an increased volume of compressed air, they automatically stop when not in use which eliminates the use of diesel, and is ultimately better for the environment.
+Due to their constant speed design and ability to provide an increased volume of compressed air, they automatically stop when not in use which eliminates the use of diesel.

 These new developments provide MGBW a competitive advantage in their industry, with its success greatly benefitting the local economy.
 The 2015 San Diego Military Advisory Council’s report on the impacts of San Diego’s shipbuilding and repair industry determined that this industry accumulated $1.75 billion in San Diego County.
 According to the American Maritime Partnership, the maritime industry brings in more $3.6 billion annually and provides more than 51,450 jobs in California.
 The success of the maritime industry produces significant effects on the economy.